jjc54/ConsensusMethods/README.md

 # ConsensusMethods
-Resources for the study design and statistical analysis of consensus studies.
+Resources for the study design and statistical analysis of RAND/UCLA Method (RAM) consensus studies.

 Poster presented at the 2024 Conference on Statistical Practice (CSP).